nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Metrics from access.log and error.log

-NGINX Amplify Agent will also try to collect a few more useful metrics for NGINX from the [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and the [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files.
+NGINX Amplify Agent will also try to collect more NGINX metrics from the [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and the [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files.
 In order to do that, the agent should be able to read the logs.
-Make sure that either the `nginx` user or the user [defined in the NGINX config](http://nginx.org/en/docs/ngx_core_module.html#user) can read log files.
-Please also make sure that your log files are being written normally and are growing.
+Make sure that either the `nginx` user or the user [defined in the NGINX config](http://nginx.org/en/docs/ngx_core_module.html#user) can read the log files.
+Please also make sure that your log files are being written normally.

-You don't have to specifically point the agent to either NGINX configuration or NGINX log files — it should detect their location automatically.
+You don't have to specifically point the agent to either the NGINX configuration or the NGINX log files — it should detect their location automatically.

 The agent will also try to detect the [log format](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format) for a particular log, in order to be able to parse it properly and possibly extract even more useful metrics, e.g. [$upstream_response_time](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#var_upstream_response_time).

 **Note.** A number of metrics outlined in [**Metrics and Metadata**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#metrics-and-metadata) will only be available if the corresponding variables are included in a custom [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) format used for logging requests.
 You can find a complete list of NGINX log variables [here](http://nginx.org/en/docs/varindex.html).

-### What to Check if Amplify Agent Isn't Reporting Metrics
+### What to Check if the Agent Isn't Reporting Metrics

 After you [install and start](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#installing-and-managing-nginx-amplify-agent) the agent, normally it should just start reporting right away, pushing aggregated data to the Amplify backend at regular 1 minute intervals.
 It'll take about a minute for a new system to appear in the Amplify web interface.